 Using a sewing machine and a straight stitch, sew the pages together down the center fold.

-Draw the threads to the inside and tie off in a knot at the top and bottom.
+Once sewn, draw the threads to the inside and tie off in a knot at the top and bottom.

 Using a bone folder, press firmly down the folded edge to flatten.